chaos-polymtl/lethe/doc/source/parameters/cfd/mesh.rst

 * `simplex`.
 If simplex is set to true, it indicates that the mesh being read is made of only simplex elements.
 If the mesh is of ``type = dealii`` it will be converted from a quad/hex mesh to a simplex mesh.
 If the mesh is of ``type = gsmh``, it will be read from a file as long as it is only made of simplices.

 * The `initial translation` parameter provides a way to move the mesh in space prior to simulating the problem.
-It can be useful when space-dependent functions are used, but that generating a translated mesh in inconvenient or impossible.
+It can be useful when space-dependent functions are used, but that generating a translated mesh is inconvenient or impossible.

 * The `initial rotation axis` and `initial rotation angle` parameters provide another way to move the mesh prior to simulating the problem.